ttkorhonen/e3pages/docs/design/3_wrappers.md

 ADCORE_DEP_VERSION:=3.9.0
 ```

-## The ${MODULE}.Makefile
+## The module Makefile

-The module makefile is where we configure what gets built and how it gets built.
+The module makefile (`${MODULE}.Makefile` in the wrapper root directory) is where we configure what gets built and how it gets built.
 For concreteness' sake, let us focus on a specific module: *iocStats*.
-To be explicit, we are currently looking at the makefile for version 3.1.16, buil for *require* 3.3.0.
+To be explicit, we are currently looking at the makefile for version 3.1.16, built for *require* 3.3.0.

 At the top of the makefile there is some boilerplate code which sets the build stage correctly: